murex/Kata-BowlingGame/cpp/GETTING_STARTED_CPP.md

 ### Expected Folder Structure

 After running any of the above steps, the following folders and files should be generated:
-1. A [build](./build) folder that includes the files outputted from running CMake.
+1. A [build](./build) folder that includes the files generated from running CMake.
 1. For *Windows*: The **'Visual Studio 2017'** solution file [Mikado-TestBuilders-Workshop.sln](./build/Kata-BowlingGame.sln)
 1. For *Mac*: The **'Xcode'** project file [Mikado-TestBuilders-Workshop.xcodeproj](./build/Kata-BowlingGame.xcodeproj)

-### Visual Studio 2017

-To run the kata from your Visual Studio:
+### Using IDEs

-The CMake file we provided generates the target 'Kata-BowlingGame-test' which in turn runs the test class [BowlingGameTest.cpp](./test/BowlingGameTest.cpp).
+The CMake file we provided generates the target 'Kata-BowlingGame-test' that defines the tests location(i.e. [BowlingGameTest.cpp](./test/BowlingGameTest.cpp)).

+#### Visual Studio 2017

+You can open the project in VS 2017, by simply running the solution file [Mikado-TestBuilders-Workshop.sln](./build/Kata-BowlingGame.sln)

 After loading the project into your IDE:
 1. Make sure the 'Kata-BowlingGame-test' project is set as the StartUp Project then run the project.